oriolakolawole/Credit-Default-Risk/README.md

 **Project Description**

 Financial institutions rely on accurate default prediction to minimize losses and improve lending decisions.
-This project uses a large, real-world–style dataset (LendingClub-like) and trains an XGBoost classifier capable of identifying defaulted vs non-defaulted loans with extremely strong performance.
+This project uses a large, real-world–style dataset and trains an XGBoost classifier capable of identifying defaulted vs non-defaulted loans with extremely strong performance.

 **The notebook:**

 - Loads a large dataset -> 2694776 Rows X 142 Columns

-Performs deep preprocessing
+- Performs deep preprocessing

-Builds key credit-risk features
+- Builds key credit-risk features

-Feature engineering using correlation
+- Feature engineering using correlation

-Feature Selection using RandomForestClassifier
+- Feature Selection using RandomForestClassifier

-Studies class imbalance and threshold tuning
+- Studies class imbalance and threshold tuning

-Trains an XGBoost classifier for Prediction
+- Trains an XGBoost classifier for Prediction

-Evaluates using multiple metrics
+- Evaluates using multiple metrics